pexcreative/update-prices/actualizacion-precios/readme.txt

 == Description ==

-The WooCommerce Bulk Price Updater plugin allows you to quickly and easily update the prices of all your WooCommerce products with a custom percentage increase or decrease.
+The Bulk Price Updater for woocommerce plugin allows you to quickly and easily update the prices of all your products with a custom percentage increase or decrease.

 Key features: